rphsoftware/revolving-door/README.md

 The program attempts to adjust its functionality to what the browser requires (Either disabling or enabling the streaming features for example).

+## Software used:

+This program uses `webpack` to compile and bundle itself ( https://webpack.js.org/ )

+The `brstm` module by https://github.com/kenrick95 is used to decode BRSTM files (https://github.com/kenrick95/nikku/blob/master/src/brstm/ , https://www.npmjs.com/package/brstm , licensed under the MIT license)

+The audio resampler used by the program was written by Grant Galitz and was released to the Public Domain by the author.